-Mechanism of Action: Histone deacetylase (HDAC) inhibitor or HDACi.
-Valproic acid is a carboxylate-based non-specific HDACi that does not specifically target HDAC-1 or HDAC-2.
-HDAC-1 and HDAC-2 are two of the primary HDACs that, along with HDAC-3, are thought to prevent HIV-1 expression.3 In HIV-1 latency, HDACs are recruited to the proviral 5' long terminal repeat (LTR), where they catalyze deacetylation of lysine residues on histones, resulting in chromatin condensation on nucleosome 1 (nuc-1) and preventing HIV transcription.
-Inhibition of HDAC activity promotes histone acetylation (hyperacetylation) of lysine residues by histone acetyltransferases (HATs), leading to chromatin relaxation and transcriptional activation.3,4 Some research suggests that the activity of HDACis in inducing HIV transcription may not be caused by direct effects on histone acetylation, but may be caused by effects on other proteins, such as release of free positive transcription elongation factor b (P-TEFb) from the inhibitory 7SK small nuclear ribonucleoprotein (snRNP).5,6
+In HIV-1 latency, HDACs are recruited to the proviral 5' long terminal repeat (LTR), where they catalyze deacetylation of lysine residues on histones, resulting in chromatin condensation on nucleosome 1 (nuc-1) and preventing HIV transcription.
+Inhibition of HDAC activity, however, causes histone acetylation (hyperacetylation) of lysine residues by histone acetyltransferases (HATs).
+This leads to chromatin relaxation and transcriptional activation of HIV.5,7 Some research suggests that the activity of HDACis in inducing HIV transcription may not be caused by direct effects on histone acetylation, but may be caused by effects on other nonhistone proteins.8-10

-Half-life (T½): As an FDA-approved treatment for acute manic or mixed episodes of bipolar disorder, some types of seizures, and migraine headache prophylaxis, valproate properties have been previously described.
-(Both valproic acid and divalproex sodium dissociate to the valproate ion in the gastrointestinal tract.)
-Following oral administration of valproate monotherapy (250 to 1000 mg), the mean terminal half-life ranged from 9 hours to 16 hours.7,8
+Half-life (T½): Both valproic acid and divalproex sodium dissociate to the valproate ion in the gastrointestinal tract.
+Following oral administration of valproate monotherapy (250–1,000 mg), the mean terminal half-life ranged from 9 hours to 16 hours.4,6

 Metabolism/Elimination: Valproate is metabolized primarily in the liver.
-In adult patients on valproate monotherapy, 30% to 50% of an administered dose appears in urine as a glucuronide conjugate.
+Thirty percent to 50% of an administered valproate dose is excreted in urine as a glucuronide conjugate.
 Typically, over 40% of the dose is eliminated by the other major metabolic pathway—mitochondrial β-oxidation—and less than 15% to 20% of a dose is eliminated by other oxidative mechanisms.
-Less than 3% of a dose is excreted as unchanged drug in the urine.7,8
+Unchanged drug in the urine accounts for less than 3% of a dose.4,6

-: Study to determine if co-administration of valproic acid with ART can reduce the size of latent HIV reservoirs in CD4 T cells.
+Study Purpose: The purpose of this study was to determine if coadministration of valproic acid with ART could reduce the size of the latent HIV reservoir.

 Study Identifier: NCT00614458